Dextromethorphan/bupropion: History

 Dextromethorphan/bupropion was developed by Axsome Therapeutics.
 It was approved for the treatment of major depressive disorder by the US Food and Drug Administration in August 2022.

 Society and culture

 Brand names

 Dextromethorphan/bupropion is sold under the brand name Auvelity.

-Availability

-Dextromethorphan/bupropion is available in the United States.

 Legal status

 Dextromethorphan/bupropion is not a controlled substance in the United States.
 The misuse potential of dextromethorphan and bupropion has not been systematically studied.
 However, both dextromethorphan and bupropion may have misuse liability at supratherapeutic doses.
 Despite the known misuse potential of dextromethorphan, it is available widely as an over-the-counter drug.
 Conversely, bupropion is a prescription-only medication.

 Research

 Dextromethorphan/bupropion is under development for the treatment of agitation in Alzheimer's disease and smoking withdrawal.
 As of August 2022, it is in phase III clinical trials for agitation and phase II trials for smoking withdrawal.